 For training and testing proposed neural network model the clinical observations of 114 patients with 38 parameters have been used.
+The clinical data set contain 28 patterns of TIA1, 25 patterns of TIA2, 27 patterns of TIA3 and 34 patterns of normal state without TIA.
 At the beginning the experiments with NPCA neural network have been performed using backpropagation algorithm together with the Gram-Schmidt procedure.